Alejandro Ordoñez is a far right politician from Colombia who is currently his country’s ambassador to the Organization of American States (OAS).

-All the while, Ordoñez was guided by an unyielding moral vision that has made him a righteous crusader to some and a dangerous zealot to many others.
+Throughout his career, Ordoñez was guided by an unyielding moral vision that has made him a righteous crusader of fundamentalist Catholic values to some and a dangerous zealot to many others.

 Early life and career